eamsdev/MiniBlog/src/assets/posts/1_20221229_Bundle_Size.md

 ## Extracting CSS/Minmize CSS

 At this point, about 25% of the bundle size is still the css assets.
-Lets see if we can optimize this further
+Lets see if we can optimize this further.

 ### Extracting CSS

 By default without any additional Webpack's configuration, CSS are automatically inlined into the bundled JS files.
 This has some disadvantages:

 - Visitors of the site may experience Flash of Unstyled Content (FOUC), due to the CSS being loaded only after the content has already been rendered (because the CSS is coupled with the JS files)
-- CSS cannot be loaded in parallel, which hurts the overal performance of the site.
+- CSS cannot be loaded in parallel, which hurts the overall performance of the site.
 By keeping them separate, the browser can start rendering the page as soon as the CSS is available, rather than waiting for the entire JavaScript bundle to download and execute.

 Let add the CSS extractor and the CSS Minimizer plugin to our Webpack's configuration: